 Most of our friends and family have heard the story of how Touille joined our family.

-For those who haven’t, Touille was the product of an irresponsible breeder in Tillamook, Oregon who was so overrun with dogs that she actually moved out of her house, leaving it – quite literally – to the dogs.
+For those who haven’t, Touille is the product of an irresponsible breeder in Tillamook, Oregon.
+The lady was so overrun with dogs that she actually moved out of her house, leaving it – quite literally – to the dogs.
 Recognizing that she was overwhelmed and couldn’t care for them, the breeder voluntarily surrendered nearly 100 rat terriers in order to avoid prosecution.
 At the time, the plight of the dogs made local news as officials appealed to the public for donations to help care for them and for folks to consider adoption.